strojacek/strojacek.github.io/_includes/about/en.md

 Purpose of this Blog
 ---

-This blog is meant to do some data analysis on stuff I find interesting.
+This blog is meant to do some data analysis on stuff I find interesting, as well as go over my learning how to make various software.

 Disclaimer